javier-arango/opencv-face-detection/README.md

 # print a feedback
 print('Camera On')
 ```
-3. We need to load the haar cascade clasifier (We could do this before step 2)
+3. We need to load the haar cascade classifier (We could do this before step 2)
 ```ruby
 # Load face detection classifier
 # Load face detection classifier ~ Path to face cascade